Design and benchmarks for emulating Kondo dynamics on a quantum chip: Introduction

 \section{Introduction}

 The noisy-intermediate scale quantum (NISQ) era~\cite{Preskill2018} has awakened unique possibilities of realizing and studying exotic quantum many-body phases of matter and their dynamics.
-While conventional analogue quantum emulators, as they have long been realized, e.g., in cold-atomic gases, trapped ions, photonics and Josephson junction arrays, opened up unprecedented scientific fields, they require highly trained experts to operate them.
-In contrast, quantum chips with predefined gate sets are about to enable almost anyone to run their own quantum simulations.
+While conventional analog quantum emulators, as they have long been realized, e.g., in cold-atomic gases, trapped ions, photonics and Josephson junction arrays, opened up unprecedented scientific fields, they {used to} require highly trained experts to operate them. {With the ongoing second quantum revolution the situation is about to change.
+In particular digital} quantum chips with predefined gate sets are about to enable almost anyone to run their own quantum simulations {with cloud access for users who are not scientific experts in the given field or who might be geographically unable to access a given quantum device}.

 Within the subfield of simulations for many-body physics, the study of quantum dynamics has emerged as a particularly interesting application of NISQ devices.
 Contrary to classic solid state realizations, the high degree of control enables, firstly, to explore the entirety of the Hilbert space and, secondly, to design at will and locally read out very specific dynamic quantum many-body models.
 For example, this opens the road to experimental information about the build-up of quantum entanglement between various constituents of quantum many-body systems.